Does provable absence of barren plateaus imply classical simulability?: Definitions for barren plateaus and simulability

 An algorithm can compute the loss functions in the problem~$\mathcal{C}$ if it can compute them for all instances $\mathcal{I}$ in $\mathcal{C}$.
 One could also define problems in terms of being able to compute the loss function $\ell_{\thv}(\rho,O)$ and its gradients $\nabla \ell_{\thv}(\rho,O)$.
 Being able to access the derivative information can be useful during the parameter training process.
 While in some cases computing the loss allows us to access derivatives (e.g., via parameter-shift rule~\cite{mitarai2018quantum,schuld2019evaluating}), we will restrict ourselves to only estimating the loss function.

 As previously mentioned, the above definition guarantees that we can compute the loss function with high probability when the parameters are sampled according to $\PC$.
+While simulating--with high probability--random point in the landscape is typically easy (see for instance~\cite{angrisani2024classically}) it may not be particularly useful as it does not necessarily allow us to train the circuit.
 One might also be interested in computing the loss given \textit{any} parameter settings.
 Thus, we will also consider a stronger version where an algorithm can compute the loss function in an instance $\mathcal{I}$ if \textit{for all} $\thv$, it can implement a function $\tilde{\ell}_{\thv}(\rho,O)$ approximating the loss up to error $\epsilon$.
+Of course, more pragmatic definitions exist where we do not care about approximating the loss function in average, or across all points, but where we instead focus on actually solving the optimization task at hand.
+As such, one may wish to obtain a $\tilde{\ell}_{\thv}(\rho,O)$ such that the solution to the optimization problem $\argmin_{\thv}\tilde{\ell}_{\thv}(\rho,O)$ is as good (according to some metric) as that obtained by solving $\argmin_{\thv}\ell_{\thv}(\rho,O)$.
+We will not focus on this case here but we note that its exploration is an open area of research~\cite{gil-fuster2024understanding,bermejo2024quantum}.

 Now that we have defined what it means to compute (with high probability\ or with certainty over $\bm{\theta}$) a loss, we can present different notions of what it means to simulate it.
 We begin with the most basic and intuitive definition for classical simulability, which we simply dub \textit{Classical Simulation} (CSIM).
 A problem $\mathcal{C}$ is in $\CSIM$ if a polynomial-time classical algorithm can compute every instance in $\mathcal{C}$.
 As schematically shown in Fig.~\ref{fig:models}, CSIM is performed entirely on a classical device with no need nor access to a quantum computer.